grhuynh/msgen/docs/source/faq.rst

 How do I submit a pair of FASTQ files for processing?
 -----------------------------------------------------
 Let’s assume you have two files, *reads_1.fq.gz* and *reads_2.fq.gz*, and you have uploaded them to your storage account *myaccount* in Azure as https://myaccount.blob.core.windows.net/inputs/reads_1.fq.gz and https://myaccount.blob.core.windows.net/inputs/reads_2.fq.gz.
-You have the API URL and your API subscription key.
+You have the API URL and your access key.
 You want to have outputs in https://myaccount.blob.core.windows.net/outputs.

 Here is the minimal set of arguments that you will need to provide; line breaks are added for clarity: